ZanxuWang/target-space-seizure-forecasting/README.md

 # Target-Space Seizure Forecasting

-This is the reproducibility repository for **“Target-Space Seizure Forecasting with a Conditional Cross-Attention Diffusion Model.”** It contains the exact processed event tensors used in the paper, the active training and aggregation code, the saved held-out probabilities behind the numerical results, and the scripts/data required to redraw Figures 3–8.
+This is the reproducibility repository for **“From Preictal Signals to Onset-Adjacent EEG: Target-Space Seizure Forecasting with Conditional Diffusion”** It contains the exact processed event tensors used in the paper, the active training and aggregation code, the saved held-out probabilities behind the numerical results, and the scripts/data required to redraw Figures 3–8.